hahaoeoe/TIL/Bioinformatics/NGS/NGS seq 흐름.md

    * This module measures the GC content across the whole length of each sequence in a file and compares it to a modelled normal distribution of GC content.

+   * Plot of the number of reads vs. GC% per read.
+The displayed Theoretical Distribution assumes a uniform GC content for all reads.

      <br>

 6. Per base N content

    <img src="https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/per_base_n_content.png" alt="Per Base N Content" style="zoom: 50%;" />

-   * If a sequencer is unable to make a base call with sufficient confidence then it will normally substitute an N rather than a conventional base] call This module plots out the percentage of base calls at each position for which an N was called.
+   * If a sequencer is unable to make a base call with sufficient confidence then it will normally substitute an N rather than a conventional base call This module plots out the percentage of base calls at each position for which an N was called.

+   * Percent of bases at each position or bin with no base call, i.e. ‘N’.

+   * What to expect: You should never see any point where this curve rises noticeably above zero.
+If it does this indicates a problem occurred during the sequencing run.
+The example below is a case where an error caused the instrument to be unable to call a base for approximately 20% of the reads at position 29.

      <br>